 Investors and Partners

 Venatorx Pharmaceuticals has been awarded several grants and contracts from BARDA, CARB-X, DTRA, NIAID and the SBIR Fund.
-The company has also received funding from the Wellcome Trust and private investors.
+The company has also received funding from the Wellcome Trust and private equity investors.

 Abingworth is an international investment group dedicated to collaborating with life sciences entrepreneurs to develop their ideas into products that have a dramatic impact on health.
 With over $1 billion under management, Abingworth invests at all stages of development, from start-ups to publicly traded companies, and across all life sciences sectors.
 Supporting its portfolio companies with a team of 25 at offices in London, Menlo Park, and Boston, Abingworth has invested in 151 life science companies, completed 65 IPOs and 42 mergers and acquisitions.